A Day in LoDo (Lower Downtown Denver)

 Breakfast at Snooze

 , a self-proclaimed “A.M.
 Eatery.”
 The culinary scientists behind Snooze truly believe that breakfast is the most important meal of the day, and it shows in the restaurant’s extensive menu, including such adventurous creations as "Peanut Butter & Jelly Pancakes," "Apple Dandy Pancakes" and "Salmon of All Benedicts," alongside more traditional breakfast standbys.
+Shopping in Larimer Square

 .
 This revitalized historic district epitomizes urban style and sophistication; if you’re on the hunt for tomorrow’s trends, you’ll find them here – either in the shops or on the locals who hang out in the square.
 What began as Denver’s first city block is now one of the city’s most chic fashion districts, with offerings from the biggest and most cutting-edge designers.
+Eye-opening Exhibits at Museum of Contemporary Art Denver

-Denver’s cutting-edge arts world was given a new home recently in the form of the David Adjaye-designed Museum of Contemporary Art | Denver (MCA | Denver) on the corner of 15th and Delgany Streets, two blocks from Union Station.
+on the corner of 15th and Delgany Streets, two blocks from Union Station.
 This lovely, modern building houses a constantly refreshed set of exhibits – no visit to MCA Denver is ever the same.
 MCA isn’t as sprawling as its “big sister,” the Denver Museum of Art, meaning that you can explore its every corner in an hour or two, then enjoy its rooftop cafe with panoramic cityscape views.
+Historic Architecture

 Millennium Bridge to the South Platte